mvsde/flag.is/README.md

 # flag.is

-A website to filter pride flags based on colors and patterns, available at [flag.is](https://flag.is).
+A website for identifying pride flags based on color and shape, available at [flag.is](https://flag.is).

 ## Contributing